KHUZEMAH/SRP-MFaisal/wp-content/plugins/event-tickets-plus/readme.txt

 == Changelog ==

+= [5.7.4] 2023-08-16 =

+* Fix - Fixed displaying WooCommerce Ticket prices including tax or vat.
+[ETP-833]
+* Fix - Ensure the Attendees page displays correctly when accessed through the Events Manager.
+[ECP-1527]
+* Fix - Avoid duplication of manually created attendees for Easy Digital Downloads.
+[ETP-869]
+* Fix - Random fatal error occurring when using Elementor.
+[ET-1829]
+* Fix - Resolved an issue where deleting a WooCommerce ticket would result in an error.
+[ETP-870]
+* Fix - Fixed showing saved ARF values for checkbox as not selected while editing an attendee.
+[ETP-875]
+* Fix - Allowed filtering of Ticket Meta cookie name to fix conflict with Pantheon hosting [GTRIA-1024]
+* Tweak - Cache Tickets objects for performance improvements.
+[ET-1808]
+* Language - 0 new strings added, 25 updated, 0 fuzzied, and 0 obsoleted

+= [5.7.3] 2023-07-18 =

+* Tweak - Add going/not-going status while adding RSVP attendees manually.
+[ETP-706]
+* Tweak - Refactored CSS for Tickets Emails to better conform to email client CSS standards.
+[ETP-872]
+* Fix - The Attendee List will now be correctly displayed when the 'Show attendees list on event page' option is enabled within the classic editor.
+[ETP-623]
+* Language - 0 new strings added, 1 updated, 0 fuzzied, and 0 obsoleted

 = [5.7.2] 2023-06-29 =

 * Fix - Addressed an issue where the system would provide duplicate plugin names when encountering an invalid license key.
 [ET-1738]